ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_3.0_Customer_Release_Notes.md

   * You can select Block Storage: SSD or HYBRID
   * You can select Object Storage

+**Support for Blue Box on PureApp (Beta release):** PureApp is an existing IBM system for hardware management.
+With this release, we are making it available as a platform for IBM Blue Box Local, in addition to the Cisco hardware already available.

+**Support for Bluemix:** Support for running Bluemix Local on IBM Blue Box Local.

 **HIPAA and IBM Blue Box Local 3.0.0 Cloud:** You can now select HIPAA Enablement for your IBM Blue Box Local Cloud.

  A HIPAA-enabled cloud has the same configuration and expansion options as any other IBM Blue Box Cloud offering, but we are enabling _over 50 additional information-security controls_ that support our customers who must store personal health information (PHI).
 Because of this increased information security capability, a HIPAA-enabled cloud must be HIPAA-enabled from its inception: you cannot upgrade an existing cloud to enable HIPAA protocol.
 Also, you cannot downgrade from an IBM Blue Box Local HIPAA cloud: the existing HIPAA cloud must be wiped—per HIPAA protocol—and you must order a new Local cloud with non-HIPAA controllers.